-- Fascinatingly, the cycle of life of the Magicicada is complete within two months of the original emergence.
-By that time the eggs have been laid and the adult cicadas vanish for another 13-17 years.
-How unique.
+- Fascinatingly, the cycle of life of the Magicicada actually becomes complete within two months of the original emergence.
+By that time the eggs have been laid and the adult cicadas vanish beneath the surface, to begin the cycle again.

 Magicicada Physical Description

 Confusing matters somewhat, both known species of the remarkable Magicicada display almost the exact same physical appearance.
 Part of this extremely distinctive look is quite readily apparent to the observer.
 This remains the startling red eyes possessed by the creatures.

 This display, consequently, starkly contrasts with that of the completely black thorax.
 The wings of both forms of the awesome Magicicada further typically appear translucent, in sharp contrast.
 These also display bright orange colored veins.

 The underside of the abdomen also presents as either black, orange, or striped with orange and black.
 This pattern holds for the great majority of specimens.
 Which pattern individuals display also depends on the individual species of this insect.

 The adults attain an impressive size.
 In fact, these average about 0.9-1.3 in (2.4-3.3 cm) in length.
 This makes them slightly smaller than the annual cicada species living in the same regions.
 The species also displays sexual dimorphism.
 Mature females grow slightly larger than males.

 Quite unfortunately for those who appreciate the beauty of Nature, both forms of the Magicicada inhabit a restricted portion of the globe.
 This holds true because of the fact that this genus only inhabits a small, and concentrated, section of North America.